 - Currency of the payment to the worker

 - Whether the amount paid was or was not inclusive of VAT

 - Details of Recruitment Agency including name and address

-The full details of this new legislation can be found on the following web link:
+The full details of this new legislation can be found here.

 What can we do to help?

 We know through our Payroll Finance service that not all agencies have the time or resource to provide the level of reporting required by HMRC for the Employment Intermediaries Reporting.
 For a small fee of £2.50 per worker per pay frequency, we can build the HMRC report in the csv format on your behalf and release to you ready to submit to HMRC before the deadline ensuring you are compliant with HMRC and not at risk of incurring any penalties.